kktse/kktse.github.io/about.md

 [contact page](https://formuladelta.ca/contact-us/)

-**For recruiters and job opportunities**, please message me on [LinkedIn](https://www.linkedin.com/in/ktse/).
+**For recruiters and job opportunities**, please message me on [LinkedIn](https://www.linkedin.com/in/ktse/) with your inquiry.
 I do not accept unsolicited requests to connect.